CTE High School Courses Background Image

 K12 Educators

+Prior to submitting an Articulation Request, we want to hear your goals and ensure we are building pathways for students.
 Please review our Course Outlines to find the course that best aligns with your high school course.
 Agreements are valid for two years, and renewal requests are required every two years in order to continue articulating the course.
-Articulation Requests are accepted between December 1 through March 15 for the upcoming school year.
+The college presidents of the San Diego and Imperial Counties Regional Consortium have agreed that any requests outside of a college’s service area must include a release letter from the college whose service area they are in.

 1. Review MiraCosta College Public Course Outlines.

-4. Course objectives align and are easily identified in your Articulation Request Ex: Assignment X addresses Objectives 1, 2, 4, and 7.
+3. Course objectives align and are easily identified in your Articulation Request Ex: Assignment X addresses MiraCosta course objectives 1, 2, 4, and 7.

 • Ensure students complete the required steps.

-• Input grades and credit recommendations for all students in the by the deadline.
+• Input grades and credit recommendations for all students by the deadline.

 • Submit an articulation renewal request every two years.